Norwegian University of Science and Technology: Merger

 On 1 January 2016, the merger between NTNU and the university colleges in Gjøvik, Ålesund, and Sør-Trøndelag officially entered into force, and NTNU consequently had campuses in Ålesund and Gjøvik, as well as in Trondheim.
 2016 was also a transitional year in terms of NTNU's leadership.
-On November 24, 2015, the new Board met for the first time.
+On 24 November 2015 the new Board met for the first time.
 It was then extended to include board members from each of the three former university colleges and an external representative appointed by the Ministry of Education.

 Organization

 NTNU is governed by a board of 11 members, in accordance with the provisions of the Norwegian Act relating to universities and university colleges.
 Two of the members are elected by and from the students.

 NTNU's overall budget in 2017 was 8.19 billion NOK, most of which came from the Norwegian Ministry of Education.

 As a result of the university merger in 2016, the number of NTNU faculties increased from seven to nine – including the University Museum – with approximately 39,000 students and approximately 2,500 PhD students.
-The nine NTNU faculties are organized in 65 departments:
+The eight NTNU faculties are organized in 55 departments: